 It is even possible to get an illuminated Earth and Constellations Globe on Amazon which displays the star constellations, names and outline shapes as night falls.
 I think this would make a really cool night light and I would’ve loved to have owned one as a child.
 Who am I kidding?
 I want one now!

-Anyway, I think these constellation maps, images of the night sky and star charts would make the ideal background for a restful bedroom, for both children and adults.
-The dark colours would certainly help induce sleep, plus these colours are also really on-trend for 2015 interiors, so it’ll be easy to get hold of the deep, inky colours to decorate with.
+Anyway, I think that constellation maps, images of the night sky and star charts would make the ideal background for a restful bedroom, for both children and adults.
+The dark colours would certainly help induce sleep, plus these colours are also really on-trend for interiors, so it’ll be easy to get hold of the deep, inky colours to decorate with.

 I’m certainly taking inspiration from these maps and will try to include some elements of the night sky in my new bedroom design when I start to decorate next month – watch this space!
-Let me leave you with a picture of this installation by artist Gego from 1969 “Reticulárea”; it reminds me of a 3D constellation and is exactly the kind of thing I’d like to recreate in a room – although in 2D and with a few less ropes perhaps!